Bus Stop-1956

 I wondered what the point of the film was- the relationship between Tom and Leo’s struggle for power and control.
 A triangle between Tom, Verna, and Leo?

-But then the elements of the film started to come together and some rather left-of-center nuances presented themselves leaving me more engrossed.
+But then the elements of the film began to come together, and some rather left-of-center nuances emerged, leaving me even more engrossed.

 A homosexual triangle (seldom seen in traditional, crime/mob films) took shape between Mink, Dane, and Bernie.
 All vicious killers had no stereotypes often seen in the film, which is refreshing.

 However, the intricacies of the triangle were left unexplored.
-They simply bedded each other.
+They bedded each other.

 But will his decision come back to haunt him?
 Is Tom, at his core, a good man or a bad man?

 The calm of the forest mixed with the brutality of the film is perfect.
-I was reminded of the 1970 Italian masterpiece The Conformist as I viewed this beautiful scene.
-Tom’s conflict between good and evil and his earlier premonition of a tumbling hat comes into play.
+I was reminded of the 1970 Italian masterpiece The Conformist while viewing this beautiful scene—Tom’s conflict between good and evil and his earlier premonition of a tumbling hat come into play.

 His character conflict reminded me of Michael Corleone in The Godfather films.

-A nice thing that I always look forward to in Coen films are the quirky, weird, fun, minor characters, and Miller’s Crossing is no different- Johnny Caspar’s overweight wife and son- an Augustus Gloop from Willy Wonka and the Chocolate Factory lookalike- give comedy to the potentially too dark film.
+A nice thing that I always look forward to in Coen films is the quirky, weird, fun, minor characters, and Miller’s Crossing is no different- Johnny Caspar’s overweight wife and son, an Augustus Gloop from Willy Wonka and the Chocolate Factory lookalike, give comedy to the potentially too dark film.

-From Bryan to Tic-Tac, to the fat lady with the purse, all give amusing and meaningful turns that give the film a richness with an unusual cast of characters.
+From Bryan to Tic-Tac to the fat lady with the purse, all offer amusing and meaningful turns that lend the film a richness and an unusual cast of characters.

-Miller’s Crossing (1990) proves to be a nice little film once it picks up steam and the intertwining of stories, characters, and a bit of classic film noir mixed in, makes it a refreshing take on an age-old genre of film.
+Miller’s Crossing (1990) proves to be a nice little film once it picks up steam, and the intertwining of stories and characters, with a touch of classic film noir, makes for a refreshing take on an age-old genre.

 Five Dolls For An August Moon-1970